 Sina Corp.
-(SINA), operator of the Twitter- like Weibo microblog in China, may post a second straight quarterly loss because of increased spending.
+(SINA:US), operator of the Twitter- like Weibo microblog in China, may post a second straight quarterly loss because of increased spending.

 “It is essential for us to build a more dominant scale in order for us to be successful in the long term,” Chief Executive Officer Charles Chao said on a conference call today after Sina reported a loss in the first quarter.
 The Shanghai- based company may post an “operating loss” this quarter, Chao said.